 Regina and Kristina, like many other women, struggled with thoughts about feminine and masculine roles, prejudices, and fear of being an outsider when they finally decided to pursue an education as installation electricians.
 This also marked the start of their career in the security industry:

 - I thought I wouldn't fit in, that one had to have it in them.
 A big thing for me was that it didn't feel like a girl thing.
 You almost become a villain in the drama yourself and contribute to keeping that mindset alive.
 But I thought it would be too tough, and I thought I might be too fragile.
-I manage it splendidly today, but it was something I thought then and that held me back, says Regina.
+I manage it splendidly today, but it was something I thought then and that held me back, says Regina.- I know for myself that in high school I didn't dare to step outside the norm and for a long time had a job that I felt was more accepted for a woman to have despite my great interest in technology, Kristina adds.

 Fear of discrimination and exclusion